-- create compact and attractive forms and in convenient, connected locations that encourage walking and cycling and reduce the need to travel by motorised transport; - are orientated to take advantage of natural resources and renewable energy utilising passive design strategies; - have planting to create shade and shelter for their users, improve air quality, mitigate the effects of pollution and reduce the heat island effect. - utilise green sustainable urban drainage systems to create habitats, biodiversity and improved water quality, as well as controlling surface water runoff - are fit for purpose and adaptable over time, reducing the need for redevelopment and unnecessary waste; - use materials and adopt technologies to minimise their environmental impact.
+- 11.27 New buildings and places contribute directly and indirectly to greenhouses gases and climate change.
+The embodied energy in construction and manufacture, operational energy use and the location, form and connectivity of new development by motorised vehicles all play a part.
+High quality buildings and places conserve natural resources including land, water, energy and materials.
+Their design responds and adapts to the impacts of climate change. - 11.28 Well-designed places have a layout, form and mix of uses that reduces their resource requirement for land, energy and water.
+This approach means that designs: - create compact and attractive forms and in convenient, connected locations that encourage walking and cycling and reduce the need to travel by motorised transport; and - are orientated to take advantage of natural resources and renewable energy utilising passive design strategies; and - have planting to create shade and shelter for their users, improve air quality, mitigate the effects of pollution and reduce the heat island effect; and - utilise green sustainable urban drainage systems to create habitats, biodiversity and improved water quality, as well as controlling surface water runoff; and - are fit for purpose and adaptable over time, reducing the need for redevelopment and unnecessary waste; and - use materials and adopt technologies to minimise their environmental impact.